MiguelHenri/Web3-Roadmap/README.md

 To deploy and run the smart contract:
 - Install [MetaMask](https://metamask.io/download/) for your browser;
+- Configure MetaMask to connect to the Besu blockchain network;
 - Connect [Remix ETH](https://remix.ethereum.org/) to MetaMask by selecting the `Injected Provider` environment;
 - Finally, deploy and run the [Identity Manager](https://github.com/MiguelHenri/Web3-Roadmap/blob/main/code/contracts/IdentityManager.sol) contract on your private blockchain network.